 Use a tissue when you cough or sneeze.
 Throw the tissue away immediately, then wash your hands with soap and water or clean them with an alcohol-based hand gel.

 If you don't have a tissue, cough or sneeze into your inner elbow.
-If you cough or sneeze into your hands, wash them immediately afterward.
+Then, immediately was your hands with soap and water or clean them with an alcohol-based hand gel.

 After each use, clean and disinfect the nebulizer by following the CF Foundation's recommended nebulizer care.
 Watch the webcast, "Nebulizer Care in the Home."

-In addition to following the disinfecting instructions provided with your specific nebulizer, keep the following top of mind when disinfecting an eFlow® technology nebulizer:
+In addition to following the disinfecting instructions provided with your specific nebulizer, keep the following in mind when disinfecting an eFlow® technology nebulizer:

 Avoid sharing items that can come in contact with saliva or other body fluids.
 This is particularly important for respiratory equipment like nebulizers and airway clearance devices.
 People with CF should have their own nebulizer and airway clearance devices.